Embarking on a 10k skill-level training program can be exciting and challenging.

 - Week 1: Walk 30 min/day (4 days), Run/Walk 20 min (1 day)

 - Week 2: Walk 35 min/day (4 days), Run/Walk 25 min (1 day)

 - Week 3: Walk/run interval workouts: increasing jog duration each week

-- Weekly Progression: Add five minutes per week until reaching desired distance/goal
+- Weekly Progression: Add five minutes per week until reaching the desired distance/goal

 As you progress through the plan, listen to your body and adjust as needed.
 If you’re feeling fatigued or sore, take an extra rest day or scale back on intensity during the second half of your workouts.